David Drake (potter): Life

-After the death of Harvey Drake, David Drake was enslaved by Rev. John Landrum.
-In 1846, Rev. Landrum passed away and all eighteen of the people he enslaved were put up for sale.
-Drake was then purchased and enslaved by Rev. Landrum's son, Franklin Landrum.
+After the death of Harvey Drake in 1832, David was purchased by Harvey's brother Reuben, continuing to work at Pottersville until Reuben left Edgefield for Louisiana in 1835.
+Researchers believe that Dave remained in Edgefield because either he was too important a potter to leave Pottersville or that he was unable to make the journey due to his missing leg.
+He was eventually enslaved by Rev. John Landrum.
+In 1846, Rev. Landrum died and all 18 of the people he enslaved were put up for sale.
+Drake was then purchased and enslaved by Landrum's son, Franklin Landrum.
 Drake's treatment under Franklin Landrum was poor.
-During the period of his enslavement by Franklin Lundrum, Drake's wares were not inscribed and no poetry is thought to have been produced.
+During the period of his enslavement by Franklin Landrum, Drake's wares were not inscribed and no poetry is thought to have been produced.

 In 1849, Lewis Miles bought and enslaved Drake.
-During the time Drake produced his largest amount of wares that included poetry.
-Miles' factory was known as 'Stony Bluff.'
+During the time Drake produced his largest amount of wares that included poetry, Miles' factory was known as "Stony Bluff".
 Drake's poetry at this time increased from one every few years to three in 1857, eight in 1858, and seven in 1859.

-At the end of the Civil War, Drake was a free man and it is thought he took the surname "Drake" from his first owner Harvey Drake.
-The name "David Drake" is recorded in the 1870 United States Census as "David Drake, Turner."
-It is thought that Drake died in the 1870s, as the names "David Drake" nor "Dave Drake" do not appear in the 1880 census.
+At the end of the Civil War, Drake was a free man and is thought to have taken the surname "Drake" from his first owner, Harvey Drake.
+The name "David Drake" is recorded in the 1870 United States Census as "David Drake, Turner".
+It is thought that Drake died in the 1870s, since neither the names "David Drake" nor "Dave Drake" appear in the 1880 census.